eguneys/byte/README.md

 - X

 Gogo looks around in hunger, to see vegetation, rocks and little sentients.
+Sentients move around eating vegetation.

 Stops near a rock

 - c and c

-Gogo picks up a rock and throws to a sentient to kill it, it drops food and splashes some liquid.
+Gogo picks up a rock and sentient avoids Gogo, which quickly throws to a sentient to kill it, it drops food and splashes some liquid.

 - ugh..